sonic-net/SONiC/doc/grpc_client/design_doc.md

 ## Requirements

-- provide a service/daemon in SONiC to run in DualToR mode, which can interact with Platform API as well interact with state machine(aka Linkmgr) to provide capability to it to get/set Link State/Forwarding State etc. from SoC(gRPC server listening to the client)
+- provide a service/daemon in SONiC to run in DualToR mode, which can interact with Platform API as well interact with state machine(aka Linkmgr) , and orchagent to provide capability for it to get/set Link State/Forwarding State etc. from SoC(gRPC server listening to the client)
 - the service gRPC daemon should be able exchange RPC's with the gRPC server running on the SoC over a secure channel
 - provide a schema for this daemon to publish to State DB on Host which would monitor the aspects of gRPC state for all SoC's running as server.
 - provide an interface/method for gRPC daemon to exchange RPC's with the gRPC server running on the SoC using a loopback IP as source IP.
 - provide an interface for SoC to notify this gRPC client about going to maintainence/shutdown via an asynchronous method.
-- The RPC's exchanged with SoC would help linkmgr state machine make decisions as to transition the DualToR into active/standby state depending on the state of the SoC
-- the client communication to the SoC should go over proposed Loopback IP.
 - gRPC client communication with Nic-simulator(which will be run in SONiC-Mgmt Testbeds) should also be provided to exchange RPC's.
+- provide a way to monitor gRPC client's and channel health for corrective/monitoring action to be implemented within SONiC ecosystem

 ## Deployment